MakeCollective/vyom-api-example/README.md

 ```

 Note:
-Step 1.Rental quotes Api will return list of car vendor wise according to search parameter.
+1. Rental quotes Api will return list of car vendor wise according to search parameter.
-Step 2.if coverage_type is selected as a blank then it will return all types of coverage type.
+2. if coverage_type is selected as a blank then it will return all types of coverage type.
-Step 3.
-If vendor_name is selected as a blank then it will return all vendor data .
+3. If vendor_name is selected as a blank then it will return all vendor data .
-Step 4.if seating_capacity is selected as a blank then it will return all seating data .
+4. if seating_capacity is selected as a blank then it will return all seating data .
-Step 4.
-Rental_number_of_days is mandatory .
+5. Rental_number_of_days is mandatory .

 Response:
+=
 Step 2.
 ### ApiName:rental/pick-and-drop-time
 ### Endpoint: `https://apiuat.makebookingsonline.com/api/v1/rental/pick-and-drop-time`
-Payload
+### Payload:

 ```json
 {